 The process employed by JGSOC is called thermal cracking, which primarily produces polymer-grade ethylene and associated products.
 The plant uses a process that involves a series of steam cracking and separation steps that break down the feedstock naphtha and LPG into value-added petrochemical products.

-JGSPC’s current polyolefins manufacturing processes are based on UNIPOL™ PE and PP Process Technology and MarTECH™ PE Process Technology.
+JGSOC’s current polyolefins manufacturing processes are based on UNIPOL™ PE and PP Process Technology and MarTECH™ PE Process Technology.
 Univation Technologies, LLC is the licensor for UNIPOL™ PE Process, while W.R.
 Grace & Co. is the licensor for UNIPOL™ PP Process Technology.
 Chevron Phillips Chemical Company in turn licenses the MarTECH™ PE Process Technology.

 UNIPOL™ technology is a single reactor gas-phase process, which is known for its safety, environment-friendliness, simplicity, operational stability, cost-effectiveness and versatility.
 UNIPOL™’s relatively low pressures and low temperatures eliminate over-pressurization and runaway reactions, making it one of the safest PE and PP polymerization technologies available today.

-By 2022, JGSPC will start up its new 250 kTA PE plant which will use the MarTECH™ loop slurry process, licensed by Chevron Phillips Chemical.
+By 2022, JGSOC will start up its new 250 kTA PE plant which will use the MarTECH™ loop slurry process, licensed by Chevron Phillips Chemical.
 The MarTECH™ loop slurry process is one of the world’s premiere processes for the manufacture of PE, with its high efficiency and broad portfolio of PE products for more than 50 years.

-JGSPC’s new Aromatics Extraction unit utilizes GT-BTX® technology from Sulzer GTC Technology, an American company based in Houston, Texas, which has licensed over 40 plants worldwide.
+JGSOC’s new Aromatics Extraction unit utilizes GT-BTX® technology from Sulzer GTC Technology, an American company based in Houston, Texas, which has licensed over 40 plants worldwide.

 JGSPC’s Aromatics Extraction Plant can produce benzene at 99.9% purity, toluene at 99.5% purity, along with mixed xylenes and mixed aromatics products.